deterralba/HTTP-log/documentation/architecture.rst

 Why a multi-threads structure
 -----------------------------

-While you are doing your statistics, you are not reading the log, nor printing them.
+While you are calculating your statistics, you are not reading the log, nor printing them.
 If you need advanced stats, printing, or even parsing, you may be interested to do something like this :

 +------------+------------+-----------+